 Learn more about thyroid cancer symptoms, diagnostic testing and stages below.
 As with most cancers, the earlier thyroid cancer is found, the greater the likelihood of successful treatment.

 When you’ve been diagnosed with thyroid cancer, you want a team of expert cancer specialists on your side.
-Scripps MD Anderson multidisciplinary oncology teams fight thyroid cancer using the latest evidence-based treatments and therapies, including minimally invasive surgery and targeted radiation therapy.
+Scripps multidisciplinary oncology teams fight thyroid cancer using the latest evidence-based treatments and therapies, including minimally invasive surgery and targeted radiation therapy.

-Scripps MD Anderson diagnoses and treats thyroid cancer at numerous locations throughout San Diego County.
+Scripps diagnoses and treats thyroid cancer at numerous locations throughout San Diego County.
 From Chula Vista and La Jolla to Encinitas and beyond, our extensive network of Southern California cancer care centers includes:

 - Four Scripps hospitals on five campuses